RankRanker (Rank Ranker “Free SEO System and Link Exchange With Extra Earning”) SPAM

 I’ve gotten two emails from a certain “RankRanker@gmail.com” (aka “webmaster@RankRanker.com”) trying to sell me their “Free SEO System and Link Exchange With Extra Earning”.
 While spam email pitches for terribly named, grammar-rule-flaunting, “get rich quick” systems (NEW: Now With An SEO Twist!) are high on my priority list of things to pay attention to, that I’m going to have to politely decline the offer.
 I’m so busy considering SEO pitches from Traffic Power, Network Solutions, and Vijayinfo.in that I have no time to consider an additional SEO system — even if it does come “with extra earning!”

-However, I’d like to commend them for writing me these excellent, highly professional emails.
+However, I’d like to commend them for writing to me these excellent, highly professional emails.
 They’re clearly way ahead of the rest of the industry’s best practices for email and have no need to pay attention to other SEOs’ inferior ideas.
 Besides which, SEO is about the individual’s power, not about the network.
 So more power to you for writing such great email pitches for your SEO system, RankRanker!

 |